 The death benefits can be paid out as a lump sum or as a super pension and in the time between the fund member’s death and payment of the death benefits, the earnings on those pension assets remain tax exempt, subject to some exceptions involving life insurance payouts and anti-detriment payments.

-Warning: The Government’s announcement, and the amendments to the regulations, only state that the tax exemption on pension earnings upon death, where there is no reversionary beneficiary, will apply from 1 July 2012 and into the future.
+Warning: The Government’s amendments to the regulations, only state that the tax exemption on pension earnings upon death, where there is no reversionary beneficiary, will apply from 1 July 2012 and into the future.
 The Government has not dealt with the ATO’s earlier statements that the pension earnings upon death (where no reversionary beneficiary) would be taxed from 1 July 2007.
 On the face of it, we still have 5 years of tax uncertainty for family members of deceased fund members.
-Fortunately, the ATO has issued a Taxation Ruling (TR 2013/5) detailing when a superannuation pension commences and ceases, which, inter alia, states the following: “This Ruling applies from 1 July 2007….Having regard to the need to allocate compliance resources the Commissioner considers that it is not appropriate for the ATO to take compliance action to apply the views of the law expressed in this Ruling with regards to when a superannuation income stream ceases on the death of a member before the 2012-13 income year.”
+Fortunately, the ATO issued a Taxation Ruling (TR 2013/5) detailing when a superannuation pension commences and ceases, which, inter alia, states the following: “This Ruling applies from 1 July 2007….Having regard to the need to allocate compliance resources the Commissioner considers that it is not appropriate for the ATO to take compliance action to apply the views of the law expressed in this Ruling with regards to when a superannuation income stream ceases on the death of a member before the 2012-13 income year.”

 I commend the ATO for taking this pragmatic position on death benefits paid before July 2012 and after June 2007, because I do believe the correct position should be that a superannuation pension continues until death benefits linked to that super pension are paid (more on the history of the ATO position, and my views, later in the article).

 For the benefit of readers who are not familiar with the tax treatment of superannuation pension earnings, the next section provides a brief summary.
-If you know this already, scroll down to the next section which explains the history, and other tax implications, that flow on from the recent amendments to the pension tax rules.
+If you know this already, scroll down to the next section which explains the history, and other tax implications, that flow on from the relatively recent amendments to the pension tax rules.

 How does the tax system affect superannuation pensions?